lopugit/alopuapi/README.md

-# agoraserver
+# alopuapi
-the node.js server side code for the agora marketplace/forum
+the node.js server side code for the Alopu marketplace/forum